CiscoDevNet/api-design-guide/principles.md

 *Q5*.
 URL query parameters not semantically equivalent to those found elsewhere in the API have different names.

 *Q6*.
-URL query parameters for selectively retrieving specific fields of a resource conform to the [partial retrieval template]() (FIXME).
+URL query parameters for selectively retrieving specific fields of a resource conform to the [partial retrieval template &sect; 3.6.3.6](README.md) .

 *Q7*.
-URL query parameters pertaining to paginated retrieval of resource representations conform to the [paginated query form]() (FIXME).
+URL query parameters pertaining to paginated retrieval of resource representations conform to the [paginated query form &sect; 3.6.3.3](README.md).

 *Q8*.
 URL query parameter names are alphanumeric and follow camelCase convention (first character is lowercase).